ccschmitz/codeigniter-perm/README.md

 > **Note:** You can use `has_role()` and `has_roles()` interchangeably.
 The `has_roles()` method maps to `has_role()`.

-If you want to pass a hierarchy of roles, you can do that by separating each role with a color (`:`).
+If you want to pass a hierarchy of roles, you can do that by separating each role with a colon (`:`).
 If a user has any of the roles in the hierarchy, the method will return true.

 	$this->perm->has_role('admin:users:users_create');